WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![Cancel Tx Confirm](/CancelTxConfirm.png "Cancel Tx Confirm")

-- Enter your Password to send the new transaction.
+- Enter your passphrase to send the new transaction.
 - Transaction cancelled!

 Read more [here](/using-wasabi/Send.md#speed-up-or-cancel-transaction).